7 Plantar Fasciitis Stretches That Will Ease Foot Pain

 How to Treat Plantar Fasciitis at Home

-Technically, plantar fasciitis can be "cured" after an adequate period of rest, as long as you employ stretching and plantar fasciitis exercises (like those below!) to help the fibrous tissue of the plantar fascia to heal.
-If you think your plantar fasciitis might be caused by your shoes, it's also key to swap out your old pair of running sneaks to prevent the condition from returning.
+Technically, plantar fasciitis can be "cured" after an adequate period of rest, as long as you employ stretches (such as those below!) to help the fibrous tissue of the plantar fascia to heal.
+If you think your plantar fasciitis might be caused by your shoes, it's also key to swap out your old pair of sneaks to prevent the condition from returning.
 (FYI: Here are the best running shoes for plantar fasciitis.)

-But if you find that your condition isn't improving with plantar fasciitis exercises after about two weeks or the pain increases, be sure to see a doctor, such as a foot and ankle specialist, says Roeske.
+But if you find that your condition isn't improving with plantar fasciitis stretches after about two weeks, or the pain increases, be sure to see a doctor such as a foot and ankle specialist, says Roeske.
 In some cases, plantar pain can be a sign of a more serious condition such as a stress fracture or a compressed nerve.

-TL;DR while exercising might be the reason you ended up in this painful predicament in the first place, doing specific plantar fasciitis exercises (and following running tips that prevent foot pain) can actually help you get out of the pain cycle as well.
+TL;DR: While exercising might be the reason you ended up in this painful predicament in the first place, doing specific plantar fasciitis stretches can help you get out of the pain cycle.
 Opt for these moves from the experts the next time you experience heel pain.

 Gastrocnemius Muscle Stretch

-A. Place your hands flat against a wall and position one foot in front of the other (with the affected foot back), keeping your toes pointing forward toward the wall.
+A. Place hands flat against a wall and position one foot in front of the other (with the affected foot behind), keeping toes pointing forward toward the wall.

-B. Straighten your back leg and lean into the wall by bending your front knee while keeping both heels planted on the floor.
-Your weight should rest on your front leg, and you should feel a stretch in your heel and calf of your back leg.
+B. Straighten back leg and lean into the wall by bending front knee while keeping both heels planted on the floor.
+Bodyweight should rest on front leg, and a stretch should be felt in heel and calf of back leg.

 Hold for 60 seconds and repeat three times.
-Perform this set three times daily.
+Do this three times daily.

 Soleus Muscle Stretch

-A. Place the affected foot slightly behind your healthy foot.
+A. Place the affected foot slightly behind healthy foot.

 B. Bend both knees and sink down toward the ground while keeping both heels planted on the floor.
-You will feel a stretch in the back of your affected foot, just above the heel.
+Stretch will be felt in the back of affected foot, just above the heel.

 Hold for 60 seconds and repeat 3 times.
-Perform this set three times daily.
+Do this three times daily.

-A. While standing upright, place the ball of your affected foot on a step so your heel hangs off the back slightly.
+A. While standing upright, place ball of affected foot on a step so heel hangs off the back slightly.

-B. Carefully lower the heels down until you feel a stretch.
+B. Carefully lower heels down until a stretch is felt.

-Repeat the motion of dipping and then elevating your heels for 30 seconds and do three sets.
+C. Repeat the motion of dipping and then elevating heels for 30 seconds

 Plantar Fascia Stretch

-A. While sitting down with your affected leg extended out in front of you, loop an elastic therapy band around the ball of your foot.
+A. While sitting down with affected leg extended out in front of body, loop an elastic therapy band around ball of foot.